vugn/skill-forge/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our contributing guidelines dan submit pull requests untuk improvements.
+Please read our contributing guidelines and submit pull requests for improvements.

 ## 📞 Support

-For support dan questions, please open an issue on GitHub atau contact our team.
+For support and questions, please open an issue on GitHub or contact our team.

 ---

 **Built with ❤️ on Internet Computer Protocol**

-### Note on frontend environment variables

-If you are hosting frontend code somewhere without using DFX, you may need to make one of the following adjustments to ensure your project does not fetch the root key in production:

-- set`DFX_NETWORK` to `ic` if you are using Webpack
-- use your own preferred method to replace `process.env.DFX_NETWORK` in the autogenerated declarations
-  - Setting `canisters -> {asset_canister_id} -> declarations -> env_override to a string` in `dfx.json` will replace `process.env.DFX_NETWORK` with the string in the autogenerated declarations
-- Write your own `createActor` constructor